 Use kubectl

-Before you run the commands, make sure that the kubectl client is connected to the cluster.
-For more information about how to use kubectl to connect to a cluster, see Obtain the kubeconfig file of a cluster and use kubectl to connect to the cluster.
+Before you run the command, make sure that you have connected to the cluster by using kubectl.
+For more information, see Obtain the kubeconfig file of a cluster and use kubectl to connect to the cluster.

-Run the following command to query and record the names of the master nodes to be removed:
+Query and record the names of the master nodes that you want to remove.

 kubectl get node | grep control-plane